Clinton K. Yu

 Biography

-Clinton is a partner and co-chair of the International Trade team and member of the Corporate & Finance practice, focusing on international trade, including customs and import laws, trade remedy and policy, export controls and economic sanctions, and foreign investment national security reviews.
+Clinton is a partner and co-chair of the International Trade team and member of the Corporate & Finance practice.
+He advises on international trade matters, including customs and import laws, export controls and economic sanctions, and foreign investment reviews.

-Companies and investors rely on Clinton to address complex regulatory requirements that impact cross-border transactions and ongoing operations, particularly as U.S. tariff regimes, export controls, and national security restrictions continue to expand.
-He works closely with U.S. and multinational clients in a variety of industries, including global supply chain leaders, manufacturers, tech companies, aerospace and defense, logistics providers, and investment firms.
-In addition to advising U.S. businesses, he partners with clients across Europe, the Americas, and Asia.
+Companies and investors rely on Clinton to address complex regulatory frameworks that impact cross-border transactions and global operations, particularly as U.S. tariffs, export controls, sanctions, and national security restrictions continue to evolve and expand.
+He works with U.S. and multinational clients across industries such as manufacturing, technology, aerospace and defense, logistics, and investment management, and regularly advises clients across Europe, the Americas, and Asia.

-National security reviews of foreign investments in the U.S. are central to Clinton’s practice.
-He counsels companies on Committee on Foreign Investment in the United States (“CFIUS”) filings, cross-border transaction due diligence, and outbound investment and foreign ownership risks — particularly in private equity and M&A transactions — integrating trade and national security considerations into broader corporate strategy.
+Foreign investment reviews involving national security are another core part of Clinton’s practice.
+He advises on Committee on Foreign Investment in the United States (“CFIUS”) filings, transaction due diligence, and risks related to foreign ownership and outbound investment — particularly in private equity and M&A transactions — integrating regulatory considerations into broader deal strategy.

-A recognized thought leader, he has been named a Law360 “Rising Star” in International Trade and is frequently quoted in publications such as Bloomberg Law, Forbes, Law360, and Nikkei Asia.
+Clients value Clinton’s business-focused approach in high-stakes environments, helping clients translate complex regulatory requirements into actionable decisions.
+He has been recognized as a Law360 “Rising Star” in International Trade and is frequently quoted in publications such as Bloomberg Law, Forbes, Law360, and Nikkei Asia.

 Related Services